khulnasoft/AiKit/docs/overview/deep_dive/formatting.rst

 .. _`formatting thread`: https://discord.com/channels/799879767196958751/1190247322626572408
 .. _`discord`: https://discord.gg/sXyFF8tDtm

-Currently, Ivy follows the `black`_ code style, and `flake8`_ formatter in order to ensure that our code is consistent, readable, and bug free.
+Currently, Aikit follows the `black`_ code style, and `flake8`_ formatter in order to ensure that our code is consistent, readable, and bug free.
 This deep-dive will explain how to use these tools to ensure that your code is formatted correctly.

 Please ensure to conform to the formatting rules before submitting a pull request.
-You are encouraged to take a look these coding style guides before you start contributing to Ivy.
+You are encouraged to take a look these coding style guides before you start contributing to Aikit.

 Lint Checks
 -----------

-In addition to `black`_ and `flake8`_, Ivy uses other linters to help automate the formatting process, especially for issues `flake8`_ detects but doesn't fix automatically.
+In addition to `black`_ and `flake8`_, Aikit uses other linters to help automate the formatting process, especially for issues `flake8`_ detects but doesn't fix automatically.
 In addition to that, we validate docstring as part of our linting process.
 You can learn more about our docstring formatting in the `Docstrings <docstrings.rst>`_ section.